Lynn UniversityLynn Library

 Skip to Main Content

 Do not cite your interview on the References page.
-Instead, cite the information in-text:
+Instead, cite the information in the paper as an in-text citation only:

 (Communicator, personal communication, Month Day, Year)